dacostapiece/callhome/README.md

 Note: If VPN is connected by this service and you stop it, it will be same as closing a running program.<br>

+<b>AUTOSSH.SERVICE</b><br>
+File autossh.service<br>
+The service will wait 30 seconds before start, it will call autossh_script.py, it will restart always.
+This service is forking so is able to call the script, runs autossh command and leave it in the background.<br>

 <b>MYIP.SERVICE</b><br>
 File myip.service<br>
 The service will wait 30 seconds before start, it will call myip_script.sh, it will restart on failure, but only six times, it won't try to run after this.
 Service will fail as an example, if the VPN isn't connected yet.
 The service will delay 60 seconds before trying again and it will as run regular user.<br>